absqueued/awesome/README.md

 ## Vue

 - [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
-- [pages-cms/pages-cms](https://github.com/pages-cms/pages-cms) - A user-friendly CMS for static site generators.
+- [pages-cms/pages-cms](https://github.com/pages-cms/pages-cms) - A user-friendly CMS for GitHub projects

 ## Misc